Thanksgiving closings | Arkansas Democrat Gazette

-The following state, federal and local government offices' schedules may be affected by the Thanksgiving Day holiday on Thursday.
+The following state, federal and local government offices' schedules may be affected by the Thanksgiving Day holiday today.

 GARBAGE COLLECTION

-Little Rock: Thursday's routes will be picked up Friday.
+Little Rock: Today's routes will be picked up Friday.
 Friday's routes will be picked up Saturday.

-Little Rock Recycling: Thursday's routes will be picked up Friday.
+Little Rock Regional Recycling: Today's routes will be picked up Friday.
 Friday's routes will be picked up Saturday.

-Maumelle: Thursday's routes will be picked up Friday.
+Maumelle: Today's routes will be picked up Friday.
 Friday's routes will be picked up Saturday.

-Sherwood Recycling: Thursday's routes will be picked up Friday.
+Sherwood Recycling: Today's routes will be picked up Friday.
 Friday's routes will be picked up Saturday.

 Wrightsville: Regular schedule.